amanyadavexe/Global-Data-Science-Jobs-Analysis/README.md

   - Informing academic programs and training initiatives to align with market demand.
   - Supporting policymakers in developing strategies to foster growth in the data science industry.

-This detailed project description outlines the scope, methodology, findings, and potential applications of the analysis, providing a clear understanding of the insights derived from the dataset.